-420 The evolution of the dynamical mechanisms governing the formation of the regime pattern for the two clusters for all four regimes are shown in the first two rows in Figure 9.
-We additionally show the evolution for extended winter (November-March; NDJFM) and extended summer (May-September; MJJAS) (last two rows in Figure 9).
+The evolution of the dynamical mechanisms governing the formation of the regime pattern for the two clusters for all four regimes are shown in the first two rows in Fig. 9.
+We additionally show the evolution for extended winter (November-March; NDJFM) and extended summer (May-September; MJJAS) (last two rows in Fig. 9).

 Evidently, for all regimes, the two different clusters exhibit very different dynamics.
-Importantly, these differences are much more pronounced than i) the differences between the individual regimes in the mean sense (Figure 7), ii) the differences between the individual regimes within the retrograde and the upstream clusters, respectively and iii) the differences between the extended seasons.
+Importantly, these differences are much more pronounced than (i) the differences between the individual regimes in the mean sense (Fig. 7); (ii) the differences between the individual regimes within the retrograde and the upstream clusters, respectively; and (iii) the differences between the extended seasons.

-Linear, quasi-barotropic dynamics dominate the upstream clusters (Figure 9, e-h)).
-These dynamics are directly linked to the PV anomalies (as discussed in 3.2).
-Nonlinear eddy fluxes dominate the retrograde clusters (Figure 9, a-d)).
-These fluxes can be interpreted in terms of the self-advection of PV anomalies (Equation A7 - Equation A6), which is again directly linked to the PV anomalies by PV inversion.
+Linear, quasi-barotropic dynamics dominate the upstream clusters (Fig. 9e-h).
+These dynamics are directly linked to the PV anomalies (as discussed in Sect.
+3.2).
+Nonlinear eddy fluxes dominate the retrograde clusters (Fig. 9a-d).
+These fluxes can be interpreted in terms of the self-advection of PV anomalies (Eqs.
+A6 and A7), which is again directly linked to the PV anomalies by PV inversion.
 Differences in these two dominating mechanisms can thus be expected for distinct differences in the distribution of PV anomalies.
-The similarity of the dynamical mechanisms for different regimes within the

-430 differences in the distribution of PV anomalies.
 The similarity of the dynamical mechanisms for different regimes within the same (retrograde or upstream) cluster, however, is a nontrivial and striking result.